Gates of Olympus 1000 by Pragmatic Play — Full Review

 Gates of Olympus 1000 itself became Slot of the Year at the Blask Awards 2025, winning both the Operator Footprint Champion and Lobby Legend categories.
 In our analysis of top-10 lists across 17 countries, it ranks #1 — appearing in 15 out of 17 markets, more than any other slot in iGaming.

-The franchise now includes four variants: the original Gates of Olympus (2021), this 1000 version (2023), and Gates of Olympus Xmas 1000.
+The franchise now includes four variants: the original Gates of Olympus (2021), this 1000 version (2023), Gates of Olympus Xmas 1000, and Gates of Olympus Super Scatter (2025).
 Each variant adds a distinct mechanical twist while preserving the core Zeus-and-multiplier-orbs formula that defined a generation of slots.

-What Are the Key Numbers for Gates of Olympus 1000?
+Key Numbers and Statistics for Gates of Olympus 1000

 | Metric | Value |